clevercanyon/js-object-mc/README.md

 ### `$default`, `$ꓺdefault`

-To set default values.
-The source property must be an object.
+To set default values (i.e., set only if undefined).
+The source value must be an object.

 ```js
 const result = mc.merge(